 And we state unequivocally that Resolution 1325, instigated by women's organizations at the UN, is and has never been intended to be a mechanism for "improving" militarism, or making war "better for women".
-The "security" promoted by the defence industry and military is very far from women's meaning for the word: "human security", the well-being of all people.
+The "security" promoted by the defence industry and military is very far from women's meaning for the word: "human security" the human wellbeing for all people.

-A feminist analysis developed and activated by women of diverse cultures and on every continent, identifies patriarchy, the power system of male dominance, in malign partnership with capitalism, nationalism and colonialism, as a root cause of war.
+A feminist analysis developed and activated by women of diverse culture and on every continent, identifies patriarchy, the power system of male dominance, in malign partnership with capitalism, nationalism and colonialism, as a root cause of war.